Georgia Senate primaries will set up high-stakes showdown

 Associated Press

-ATLANTA (AP) — Democratic U.S. Sen. Raphael Warnock and Republican Herschel Walker have six challengers between them in Tuesday’s primaries, but the two are already looking ahead to the general election as the GOP tries to take back the seat Warnock won last year, helping Democrats squeak out a congressional majority.
+ATLANTA (AP) — Republican Herschel Walker has five challengers in Tuesday’s primary, but he is already looking ahead to the general election as the GOP tries to take back the seat incumbent Democratic U.S. Sen. Raphael Warnock won last year, helping Democrats squeak out a congressional majority.

 Republicans looking to regain control of the Senate have targeted the Georgia race, with former President Donald Trump throwing his heft behind Walker, a former college football celebrity with huge name recognition.
 Five candidates hope to get Walker below the 50% mark needed to avoid a runoff, however.

 On the Democratic side, Warnock is looking to defend the seat he narrowly won in a special election in 2021.
-He has one opponent in the primary — beauty industry professional Tamara Johnson-Shealey — but she has shown few signs of posing a serious threat to him.
+He easily defeated beauty industry professional Tamara Johnson-Shealey in Tuesday’s primary.

 A general election matchup between Warnock and Walker would mark the first time that two major party candidates for U.S. Senate in Georgia were Black.